6th grade Mandarin Syllabus

 7. You are responsible for your actions, work, and words.

-Homework: Homework is assigned through Google classroom once a week on Tuesday and is due at the beginning of the class on Friday.
+Homework: Homework is assigned through Google classroom once a week on Tuesday and is due on Friday.
 Although students have more than one day to complete it, they are encouraged to start doing their homework as soon as it is assigned, so they can bring questions to me if they encounter any difficulties before the due day.
 Homework should not exceed 20 minutes a week.

 Late work: Late work will receive a 10% reduced points from the total points per day but no more than 50% off penalty.
 For example, a student will receive 90% of its original point value if the work is one day late, but any work that are more than 5 days later from the due day can still receive a maximum of 50% of its original point value.

 Quizzes and Test: Every Friday I give a quiz on the lesson covered in the week.
 A test is given monthly after we finish a unit.
 All the tests and quizzes have the same format and include four components: speaking, listening comprehension, reading comprehension, and writing (grammar).
 Students may do test correction to a failed test within 2 weeks of the return of the assessment.
 Test correction allows students to raise their score up to a maximum of 70%.

 Office hour: My office hour is Thursday lunchtime and recess by appointment.
 I would love to help you with catching up, making up works, re-teaching and more practicing.

 Grading Policies: Grades will be based on a weighted total of points accumulated throughout each trimester.

 · Quizzes – 20%

 · Homework – 15%

 · Participation – 20%